Palatinate (newspaper): History

 The first issue of the student newspaper was published on 17 March 1948.
 Although the paper was initially designed to "bridge the gap" between the Newcastle and Durham divisions of the university poor sales in the Newcastle college led to the paper refocussing as a Durham-only publication after just three issues.
 Several of the Newcastle students involved in establishing Palatinate went on to set up their own paper for Newcastle students, King's Courier.

 From 2001 until 2004, Palatinate was published in broadsheet format, before reverting to tabloid format.

 In November 2008, Palatinate launched Indigo, an arts and features pull-out supplement, and celebrated its 700th edition.

 In May 2011, Palatinate revealed that the university had accepted donations from British American Tobacco, leading to coverage in the national press.
-The university was further embarrassed in December 2011 by Palatinate reporting on disquiet over the appointment of David Held as master of University College, leading to the head of the students' union telling the editor the vice-chancellor wanted a printed apology, for the university to see every edition before it went to press, and for the editor (who had also broken the British American Tobacco story) to resign.
-The demands were refused, but the paper was forced to carry a counter-article written by a senior member of the university administration.
+The university faced scrutiny in December 2011 when Palatinate reported on disquiet over the appointment of David Held as master of University College.
+This led to the head of the students' union informing the editor that the Vice-Chancellor wanted a printed apology, for the university to see every edition before it went to press, and for the editor (who had also broken the British American Tobacco story) to resign.
+These requests were not accepted, however the paper was forced to publish a counter-article written by a senior member of the university administration.

 In March 2013, a Science and Technology section was launched online and printed in the bumper 750th Celebratory Edition.
 In 2014, Palatinate launched a Profile section.
 Since December 2014, journalists from the newspaper have interviewed people such as Jess Phillips, Steph Houghton, David Blunkett, Edwina Currie, Moazzam Begg, Owen Jones, Esther Rantzen and Norman Baker.